wlh320/portguard/README.md

 	pubkey = 'KhM4xjza7I8gD7U3uQGuTZ73fIU+Zi66QJzPhmLFJQ0='
 	```

-	And a client binary is output to `pgcli`
+	And a client binary executable is output to `pgcli`

-3. Server run `./portguard server -c config.toml`
+3. Run `portguard server -c config.toml` on server

-4. Client just run `./pgcli` without any configs
+4. Run `./pgcli`  on client without any configs
 (local port can be customized with `./pgcli -p port` if you like).

-5. All traffic to client's local port is proxied to remote by server with encryption.
+5. All TCP traffic to client's local port is forwarded to remote by server with encryption.

 ## TODO

 - [ ] I'm not familar with Noise protocol, now in my code every connection between client and server needs to handshake.
 - [ ] Set remote address per client.
 - [ ] Plan to use other Noise implementation.
+- [ ] Improve performance

 ## Acknowledgement

 Thank for these projects:

 - [dend.ro's blog article about self-modify binary](https://blog.dend.ro/self-modifying-rust/), I learned how to modify binary.
-- [Snowstorm](https://github.com/black-binary/snowstorm), I use NoiseStream in this project and add some code for timeout when reading from handshake message.
+- [snowstorm](https://github.com/black-binary/snowstorm), I use NoiseStream from this project for convenience
+and add some code for timeout when reading from handshake message.